sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Started to add javadoc text and doxygen-generated output.
+Will see if I can turn that into .md.
+Gonna start by trying [this](https://github.com/sourcey/moxygen) (but that had some npm issues, followed [this](https://linuxize.com/post/how-to-install-node-js-on-ubuntu-18.04/) process to get npm installed after apt failed due to a conflict - presumably that's down to my 18.10 upgrade zapping the previously installed repos).
+  Ressulf of that is [here](./api.md).
+We'll see if it's any good.

 - Added hostname validation as an option to ``SSL_esni_enable`` - if requested and we don't get the hidden name matching the server cert then ``SSL_esni_get_status``